dmsi/identeco/README.md

 - Automatic keys rotation
 - In jwks.json keeps the previous public key as well

-# Known Issues
+# Known Issues and Limitations

 - In case of errors it returns 500 status code (in some situations), but we want it to return some actual error code like 401, 400, etc
 - _keypair.pem_ and _jwks.json_ needs to be pre-created and manually uploaded to s3 bucket
+- Supports only authentication (username claim).
+- No email confirmation
+- No OpenID support

 # Roadmap

 ## v0.1.0

-[x] Add dependencies for python tests
+- [x] Add dependencies for python tests
-[x] Replace API /rotate to cron-like scheduled event (CloudWatch?)
+- [x] Replace API /rotate to cron-like scheduled event (CloudWatch?)
-[] Replace require to EC6-style import
+- [ ] Replace require to EC6-style import
-[x] Move towards all-camelCase (currently trying to keep variables / json fields in a snake_case, while functions are camelCase)
+- [x] Move towards all-camelCase (currently trying to keep variables / json fields in a snake_case, while functions are camelCase)

+## v0.2.0

+- [ ] Implement CI/CD actions on pushes to main